perez987/Audiometry/README.md

   - audiometric test input
   - hearing loss assessment calculations
   - including SAL and ELI indices with results display
-  - SwiftUI storage system using JSON files
-  - save patients data in JSON file
+  - save patients data in core data as SQLite database
   - language system with English and Spanish
   - buttons to move back and forth between saved patients
   - search button
   - print report of current patient.

-## SwiftUI Storage Implementation
+## CoreData storage implementation

-This branch uses SwiftUI native storage with JSON files for patient data persistence.
-Data is stored in:
+This branch uses CoreData storage with SQLite database for patient data persistence.
+Patient data are saved in:

-`/Users/<user_name>/Library/Containers/perez987.Audiometry/Data/Library/Application Support/Audiometry/patients.json`
+`/Users/<user_name>/Library/Containers/perez987.Audiometry/Data/Library/Application Support/Audiometry/DataModel.sqlite`

-You can bring your saved data back by copying the JSON file to a different machine and running the Audiometry app on it.
+You can bring your saved data by copying this file (SQLite database) to a different machine and running the Audiometry app on it.

-> **Note:** For a version with dual storage (CoreData and SwiftUI) that allows switching between both, see the `main` branch.
-For a CoreData-only version, see the `coredata` branch.
+> **Note**: For a version with dual storage (CoreData and SwiftUI) that allows switching between both, see the `main` branch.
+For a SwiftUI-only version, see the `swiftui` branch.

 ## Extended information on features